AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/job.md

 ---
-title: Job endpoint
+title: Job endpoints
 description: Create a data repair job or view past jobs.
 ---

-# Job endpoint
+# Job endpoints

 The Job endpoint allows you to create a data repair job (using `POST`) or retrieve a list of currently running jobs (using `GET`).